 Q. Are any utilities included in the price?

 A. Yes.
 Heat, electric, furniture, laundry, and Internet with speeds up to 1 Gbps are included for a flat $65/mo.
 Facilities Fee.

 A. Yes.
 Your personal property is not covered under your contract terms.
 For your benefit, we do require the purchase of renters insurance or that you obtain coverage through your parents’ homeowner’s policy.
 It’s not expensive and is well worth its value.

 Q. What happens if there are roommate conflicts?

 A. We’ll do everything we can to help.
 Our Resident Assistants are trained to work through roommate issues.
-Most residents find our 25-step, hand picked roommate matching works exceedingly well for them.
+Most residents find our roommate matching process works exceedingly well for them.

 Q. When do I move in and when do I move out?

-A. Most students will choose to move-in early on August 28, 2016.
+A. Most students will choose to move-in early on August 23, 2021.
 This is a great opportunity to get used to your campus before you have to hit the books!
-There is a nominal programming fee for early move in.
-The standard move-in date will be September 4, 2016.
-Move out day is May 13th, 2017.
-Move in for the spring semester is January 6th, 2016, move out day is May 14th, 2016.
+There is a nominal programming fee for early move-in.
+The standard move-in date will be August 29, 2021.
+Move out day is May 14th, 2022.

 Q. What household items do I need to bring?